Peak District Trig Point List

 Map of Peak District Trig Points

 This map of the Peak District trig points will show you which are close together and help you plan your routes.
 Use this trig point map to discover trig points walks near you.

 Here is our list of Peak District trig points.
 If the link is pink there is a walking route which will pass by the trig point and help you tick it off your list.
+For some of the private ones we just went as near as we could get – you could always check who to ask permission from to bag it properly.
 Check the list to find trig point walks near you!

 Walks with Trig Points in the Peak District